 The Jerusalem Council

-Despite his vigorous efforts, Paul was unable by himself to stamp out the Judaizers’ heresy.5 He therefore went to Jerusalem to have the church leaders settle the issue.
+Despite his vigorous efforts, Paul was not able by himself to stamp out the Judaizers’ heresy.5 He therefore went to Jerusalem to have the church leaders settle the issue.
 This conference is recorded in Acts 15.
 After considerable discussion, Peter addressed the council.
-He explained how God first gave to uncircumcised Gentiles the Holy Spirit, thus revealing to Peter that God had accepted them (verse 8).
-God, said Peter, "made no distinction between us [Jews] and them, for he purified their hearts by faith" (verse 9).
-After rebuking the Judaizers for testing God by putting a yoke on the Gentile believers, Peter announced: "No!
-We believe it is through the grace of our Lord Jesus that we are saved, just as they are" (verse 11).
+He explained how God gave uncircumcised Gentiles the Holy Spirit, thus revealing to Peter that God had accepted these people (verse 8).
+God “made no distinction between us [Jews] and them, for he purified their hearts by faith” (verse 9).
+After rebuking the Judaizers for testing God by putting a yoke on the Gentile believers, Peter announced: “No!
+We believe it is through the grace of our Lord Jesus that we are saved, just as they are” (verse 11).

 James agreed with Peter’s conclusion, declaring that no salvation requirements should be placed on the Gentiles, besides their faith in Jesus Christ.
 However, James saw the need to ask Gentile converts to “abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals and from blood” (verse 20).
 The reason given for this ruling was because “Moses has been preached in every city from the earliest times and is read in the synagogues on every Sabbath” (verse 21).
 Gentile Christians following these stipulations would not offend the sensibilities of those Jews living in the Gentile world who heard the law of Moses preached each week in their synagogues.

 Despite the conclusions of this apostolic council, questions and controversies about the law of God for Christians continued to disturb the early church.
-Thus, Paul continued to address the subject in the letters he subsequently wrote to various churches and ministers.
+Paul therefore continued to address the subject in letters he subsequently wrote to various churches and ministers.